Dresovense/orange3-textable/docs/doc/widgets/segment.rst

 description of the separators that appear in-between the segments.
 It also allows the user to create annotations for the output segments.

-In the same way as for the :ref:`Recode` widget, it is possible to "capture" text portions with square brackets used in a regular expression, notably to copy them in the annotation key and/or in the associated value; for this we use the notations ``&1``, ``&2``, etc. corresponding to the pairs of
+In the same way as for the :doc:`Recode <recode>` widget, it is possible to "capture" text portions with square brackets used in a regular expression, notably to copy them in the annotation key and/or in the associated value; for this we use the notations ``&1``, ``&2``, etc. corresponding to the pairs of